 Pittsburgh Car Accident Attorneys

 Auto accidents range from routine insurance claims to multi-vehicle collisions with catastrophic injuries and fatalities.
 At Dallas W. Hartman P.C., we’re prepared for it all.
-We help Pittsburgh car accident victims recover for their medical bills, property damage, pain and suffering, lost wages, and other damages.
+We help Pittsburgh car accident victims recover from their medical bills, property damage, pain and suffering, lost wages, and other damages.
 Car accidents happen in an instant and can change your life forever.
 Contact our experienced Pittsburgh car accident lawyers about your case today.